 Scholarships and Grants

-Semifinalist Scholarship: Full-tuition award renewable for four years.
-Recipients are finalists or semifinalists in the National Merit or National Hispanic Recognition Scholarship Programs who possess a solid A average and are in the top 2–3% of all admitted students.
+These Fordham Scholarships are awarded to finalists and semifinalists in the National Merit Program or Scholars in the National Hispanic or African American Recognition programs who are entering first-year students, and are in the top 3% of our admitted student pool as defined by our holistic admission review process.
 Notification is made at the time of admission.

-Dean's Scholarship: Awards begin at $15,000 and increase based on a student’s financial need as demonstrated by the FAFSA and/or CSS Profile.
-Typically, recipients are among the top 10% of all admitted students, have earned an A average in a competitive curriculum, and have scored above 1460 (New SAT) or 32 (ACT Composite).
+Awards begin at $20,000 and increase based on a student’s financial need as demonstrated by the FAFSA and/or CSS Profile.
+Typically, the scholarship is awarded to admitted students who are in the top 10% of our admitted student pool as defined by our holistic admission review process.
+To be considered for this award, students exhibit strong academic performance in a rigorous curriculum, as well as present exceptional personal characteristics, commitment, leadership and/or service.
 Notification is made at the time of admission.

-Other Scholarships: We also offer a range of additional scholarships that are based on merit and/or need.
+We also offer a range of additional scholarships that are based on merit and/or need.
 Scholarship awards and amounts vary based on specified criteria.

 The Maguire Scholars Higher Education Program